Transferability in Qualitative Research - External Validity

 Specialized Considerations for Complex Transfer Scenarios

 Cultural transferability requires specialized attention to values, beliefs, practices, and social structures that might influence the applicability of findings across cultural boundaries.
 This involves understanding not just surface-level cultural differences, but deeper assumptions about relationships, authority, communication, and meaning-making that shape how research findings might be interpreted and applied in different cultural contexts.
-Ethnographic research methods prove particularly valuable for documenting these cultural nuances that affect transferability.
+Ethnographic research methods are particularly valuable for documenting these cultural nuances that affect transferability.

 Temporal considerations in transferability address how changing conditions over time affect the applicability of research findings.
 Studies conducted during specific historical periods, economic conditions, or technological eras must consider how temporal changes might influence the relevance of findings to future applications.